JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/contributing/translate/_index.md

 so it will display in english.
 {{% /notice %}}

-## Documentation translation

-Fow now, this is not done on Weblate.
-I am still looking for the good technical solution.

-Please refer to the "documentation" documentation page.

 ## Adding a new locale

 If you think there is a missing locale, please check first if it is handled in Peertube.